24-ManPatel/DatasetExploration/README.md

 This is the simple code to get insights of Chicago Crime Dataset , where mainly python is used to train the models by using library Sk-learn .
-There are mainly 2 model built on htis code :
+There are mainly 2 model built on this code :
   1. Random FOrest to predict the possibility of arrest if any crime will happen in whihc area and what type of crime it was
   2. K - Means Algorith based on silhoutte score to know the cluster of crime in areas where Police needs to expand their patrolling and surveillance.